 Who is Legally Responsible for Abuse?

 Once a lawsuit is filed, a judge or jury will ultimately decide who is responsible under the law.
 They will also decide how much in monetary damages the wrongdoers will be ordered to pay the victims.
-One thing is likely true, though, if it can be proven that the abuser did in fact commit the sexual abuse, he or she will be found personally liable.
+One thing is likely true though, if it can be proven that the abuser did in fact commit the sexual abuse, he or she will be found personally liable.

 So, if there are other possible defendants that may also be responsible for the abuse, an experienced attorney will always be sure to include them in the lawsuit as well.
-In the example of the Boys Scouts lawsuits described above, the national organization was sued and, if later found liable, such an organization would have a higher likelihood that they would have sufficient funds and insurance sources needed to satisfy such a money judgement.
+In the example of the Boys Scouts lawsuits described above, the national organization was sued in part because if later found liable, such an organization would have a higher likelihood that they would have sufficient funds and insurance sources needed to satisfy such a money judgement.

-Time Limitations on Abuse Lawsuits
+Time Limitations on Sexual Abuse Lawsuits

-Another common exception involves that of “repressed memory”.
-This refers to those who suffered childhood sexual trauma but repressed those memories for years or even decades until they were “recovered” later in life.
-This often occurs during psychiatric or psychological treatment.
+Another common exception involved that of “repressed memory”.
+This referred to those who suffered childhood sexual trauma but repressed those memories for years or even decades until they were “recovered” later in life.
+This often occurred during psychiatric or psychological treatment.
+In such circumstances that the court accepted the science behind repressed memories as reliable, sometimes cases like these were allowed to proceed despite how long ago the abuse occurred.

 Other types of Sexual Abusers Who May be Subject of a Lawsuit